ppuskari/jrouter/README.md

   You can now configure a different Ethernet address for the EtherTalk interface.
 I haven't tested it with netatalk or tashrouter on the same host, but I think using a distinct Ethernet address would help them coexist.
-* It doesn't do any of the required packet splitting to keep packets under the AppleTalk size limits. ~~In particular ZIP GetZoneList Replies are incorrect when the zone list would exceed the limit.~~ GetZoneList is now fixed, but various others need fixing.
+* It currently ignores other AppleTalk routers on the EtherTalk side.
+This is the next main thing to implement to make it work with e.g. netatalk.
+* Some packet types need splitting to fit within limits.
+Some of these aren't implemented yet (mainly encapsulated).
-* It logs a lot and has no other monitoring or observability capability.
-I plan to add a Prometheus metrics endpoint and at least add log levels / verbosity flag.
+* I plan to add a Prometheus metrics endpoint and at least add log levels / verbosity config.
-* The AURP implementation is strictly incomplete, and lost connections with configured peers aren't re-established after some backoff.
-This won't be too difficult.
+* The AURP implementation is mostly there, but not fully complete.
+The main thing missing is sequence number checking.

 Things I plan to fix At Some Point: